Cairo · Egypt

 Buy a local Vodafone SIM at the airport on arrival; it is faster and cheaper than eSIMs.

-Mosque of Mohamed Ali at sunset with view of Saladin Citadel, Cairo, Egypt
+Great Mosque of Muhammad Ali Pasha at sunset behind palm trees in the Citadel of Cairo, Egypt

 Why you can trust this guide